laoyigrace/python-subjectclient/doc/source/shell.rst

-The :program:`nova` shell utility
+The :program:`subject` shell utility
 =================================

-.. program:: nova
+.. program:: subject
 .. highlight:: bash

-The :program:`nova` shell utility interacts with OpenStack Nova API from the command line.
-It supports the entirety of the OpenStack Nova API.
+The :program:`subject` shell utility interacts with OpenStack Subject API from the command line.
+It supports the entirety of the OpenStack Subject API.

-First, you'll need an OpenStack Nova account and an API key.
-You get this by using the `nova-manage` command in OpenStack Nova.
+First, you'll need an OpenStack Subject account and an API key.
+You get this by using the `subject-manage` command in OpenStack Subject.

-You'll need to provide :program:`nova` with your OpenStack username and API key.
+You'll need to provide :program:`subject` with your OpenStack username and API key.
 You can do this with the :option:`--os-username`, :option:`--os-password` and :option:`--os-tenant-id` options, but it's easier to just set them as environment variables by setting two environment variables:

 .. envvar:: OS_USERNAME

-    Your OpenStack Nova username.
+    Your OpenStack Subject username.

 .. envvar:: OS_PASSWORD